RafaelGSS/blog/priv/posts/why-you-should-pin-actions-by-commit-hash.md

 ---
-title: Why you should pin your GH Actions by commit-hash
+title: Why you should pin your GitHub Actions by commit-hash
 date: 2023-06-05 12:00
 tags: security,article,en-US
 ---

-# Why you should pin your Github Actions by commit-hash
+# Why you should pin your GitHub Actions by commit-hash

 Supply chain attacks are not something new; we have heard about them extensively, and the maximum we can do is mitigate them as best as we can.
 However, it is crucial to acknowledge that these types of attacks will always exist.
-With that in mind, it is important to understand all the attack vectors and take necessary steps to secure your environment.
+With that in mind, it is important to understand all the attack vectors and take the necessary steps to secure your environment.

 One of the initiatives planned by the Node.js Security WG (Working Group) for 2023 is to enhance the OSSF Scorecard.
 This task requires changing all Node.js actions to be pinned by commit-hash.
 The reason for this approach is quite
-simple: commit-hash provides immutability, unlike tags which do not."
+simple: commit-hash provides immutability, unlike tags which do not.

 For instance, it is quite common to include the following action as part of your application's CI pipeline: